evagabriela/WDI/curriculum/week-02/02-functions/README.md

 ## Function Expressions (10 mins)
 Now we know what functions are and why we use them.
 But how do we create them?

-As you saw in our Matt Damon Rescue example, just as we do with a variable, we must define a function before we call or “use” it.
+As you saw in our Matt Damon Rescue example, just as we do with a variable, we must define a function before we call or "use" it.

 In JS, functions can be defined in several ways.
 Two of the more common methods of defining a function are **function declaration** and **function expression**.